grafana/mimir/docs/sources/operators-guide/running-production-environment/production-tips/index.md

 The total number of file descriptors used to load index-headers linearly increases with the number of blocks owned by the store-gateway instance.

 We recommend configuring the system's `file-max` ulimit at least to `65536` to avoid reaching the maximum number of open file descriptors.

+### Store-gateway disk IOPS

+The store-gateway disk performances (IOPS and latency) can impact queries.
+The store-gateway downloads block's [index-headers]({{< relref "../../architecture/binary-index-header.md" >}}) on local disk and reads them on each query hitting the long-term storage.

+We recommend to run store-gateways with a fast disk (e.g. SSD disk).

 ## Compactor